 - A one-notch reduction applies if the program does not benefit from at least six months' liquidity.
-Due to the match-funded nature of Realkredit Danmark's capital center S, we consider that liquidity coverage is met.
+Due to the match-funded nature of Realkredit Danmark's capital center S, we consider that liquidity coverage is met, therefore, no liquidity adjustment is applied.
 Each covered bond is matched to a specific mortgage loan, and any payments from the loan will be used to make payments on the bond. - A further one-notch reduction applies if the program does not benefit from any form of overcollateralization commitment.
 As Realkredit Danmark's capital center S only has voluntary overcollateralization without any commitment, this reduces the potential collateral-based uplift by one notch.

-Given the JRL of 'aaa', the program only needs to cover 'AAA' credit risk to reach a 'AAA' rating.
+Given the 'aaa' JRL, the program only needs to cover 'AAA' credit risk to reach a 'AAA' rating.
 In addition, under our CRE criteria, we apply an out-of-model supplemental test to address borrower concentration risk (the largest obligor test).
-In this instance, the 'AAA' credit risk is not limited by the largest obligor test of 2.26%.
+In this instance, the 'AAA' credit risk is not limited by the largest obligor test of 2.04%.